tintinno/sdlcli/README.md

    ```
    FPARTNUMBER:
      level: version
-     desc: the part number for this publication
+     desc: the part number for this version of the publication
    ```